Anna Langford: Career

 Langford became intimately involved in the Civil Rights Movement, both within the Chicago Metropolitan Area and nationwide.
 She spent several weeks in rural Mississippi as a volunteer attorney at the office where three civil rights workers were kidnapped and murdered by suspected members of the KKK.
 Later Langford met with Martin Luther King Jr. in the living room of her home in 1966 to plan a march on Cicero, Illinois to promote racial integration within the suburb.
 Langford ran for a seat on the Chicago City Council in 1971 after losing in her first attempt four years earlier.
-On February 23, 1971, she won and became one of the first two female Chicago aldermen.
+On February 23, 1971, she won and became one of the first two female Chicago aldermen alongside Marilou Hedlund.
 She was elected to represent the 16th Ward, which at the time encompassed the Englewood neighborhood.

 Langford was also a proponent of LGBT+ rights.
 In 1973 her, and only eight other alderman co-sponsored an anti-gay discrimination bill for housing and public accommodations.
 She also helped pass a Chicago gay rights ordinance in 1989.

 Langford lost her re-election bid in 1975.
 In 1979, her first attempt to regain her old seat failed, but her second attempt, in 1983, succeeded.
 She was re-elected in 1987 and retired from her seat four years later.
-In the Chicago City Council reorganization of 1988, Anna Langford became Mayor Pro-Tempore of the Council, a post she held from 1988 to 1991.
+In the Chicago City Council reorganization of 1988, Anna Langford became Mayor Pro-Tempore of the council, a post she held from 1988 to 1991.

 In the early 1980s, Langford challenged United States Congressman Harold Washington to run for Mayor of Chicago.
 She reportedly told Washington that she would run for mayor if he didn't, even going as far as having "Langford for Mayor" cards printed to pressure Washington into entering the race.
 Her persuasion worked; Washington ran for mayor and won in 1983.
 After Washington's fatal heart attack in 1987, Langford mediated between mayoral hopefuls Aldermen Eugene Sawyer and Timothy C. Evans.
 Langford ultimately backed Sawyer, who was elected mayor by the Chicago City Council.
 Langford supported Barack Obama's candidacy for President of the United States during her later life.